aconz2/clownfish/README.md

     - now have a cpp program using jellyfish as a lib to do the counting, then querying for each gene, outputs to stdout a space seperated list of counts

 # TODO:
+clownfish count does not handle resizing of jellyfish hash well i.e. memory explodes. everything is fine so long as the --size given is safely over the number of distinct kmers. may want to move to taking a .jf file as input or using a .jf file as an intermediate.

 # jellyfish -C flag test
 input: ATCGCGGTA